KxSystems/javakdb/README.md

 [![N|Solid](https://avatars2.githubusercontent.com/u/11446750?v=3&s=200)](https://kx.com)
 # javakdb

-javakdb is the original Java driver, a.k.a c.java, from Kx Systems for interfacing Java with kdb+ via tcp/ip. kdb+ is a database with a builtin programming and query langauge, q.
+javakdb is the original Java driver, a.k.a c.java, from Kx Systems for interfacing Java with kdb+ via tcp/ip. kdb+ is a database with a built-in programming and query language, q.
 This driver allows Java applications to
  - query kdb+
  - subscribe to a kdb+ publisher
  - publish to a kdb+ consumer